It All Started with Chickens

 First came the chickens around 2015: we decided we wanted fresh eggs every day and we knew too, that we had an interest in having a small farm.
 But how to manage the brush sustainably?
 Enter “Goats”!
 We decided to rescue some male baby goats, (because traditionally, they are discarded on most dairy farms).
 After a few weeks of bottle-feeding 3 hungry bucklings 5-6 times a day, it didn’t take long for us to realize how much fun they are…but also, how much hard work they are to keep!
 We rescued another goat, Annie, from a commercial dairy farm in West Virginia.

-She was so afraid and skinny when we brought her home, but as the days went by, she accepted our 3 bucklings as her own and became a healthy, super happy part of the family.
+She was so afraid and so very skinny when we brought her home, but as the days went by, she accepted our 3 bucklings as her own and became a healthy, super happy part of the family.
 She, like all our furry/feathered friends are very loved and cared for.
 Things started to come together for our little herd, and as Annie weaned the boys, we started making cheese, then lotion, then soap, and the feedback from friends and family was really positive.
+It was easy to come up with a name for the soaps and lotions, as Annie really deserves all the credit 🙂

 When we started to plan a little business around our farm, we knew we wanted to connect with other small farmers, so whenever possible, we put their raw materials into our supply chain.
 We get raw wool, for example, from sheep-keepers we know.
 This helps strengthen the micro-economy, as well as supports other makers and producers with a similar outlook as ours.
 Our goal is to handcraft products people and families can truly use, not just products to be consumed or set on a shelf.